Nun Science Leadership – Spring Meeting

 (March 2 to 7, 2020)

 Tanya Baker from the National Writing Project led the one week meeting with 31 nuns representing 5 different nunneries.
 The nuns participated in activities that furthered their nascent leadership projects.
 These projects focused around developing and launching a new space dedicated to science at their nunnery.
 The nuns shared progress they made from meeting with administrators in the previous months, and initial purchases they made for these spaces.
-Writing activities developed leadership thinking and original articles on why nuns should study science.
+Writing activities, like original articles on why nuns should study science, developed leadership thinking.
 Buddhist lessons focused on impermanence and interdependence and each teaching pair tried a different way of teaching that they identified, such as through lecture, drama, story-telling, questioning of students.
 Nuns expanded and practiced their science lessons, using ‘backward lesson design’ templates to revisit their first science lessons from the Fall.